janv93/promptchain/src/promptchains/autocoder/README.md

 ## Example

-The prompt "In the Logger, add return types.
+In [this](https://github.com/janv93/large-trading-api) repository, the prompt "In the Logger, add return types.
 In the Dca algo, add some comments" leads to this diff:\
 https://github.com/janv93/large-trading-api/commit/73d177905944de959fc67d6e736ca5bd59f6cdfc

 ## How to use